 Purnima Barman, 2017 Whitley Award winner

 Available to Whitley Award alumni, these follow-on grants enable winners to expand effective projects, respond to changing needs, and collaborate with other conservationists.
-Applications are invited annually and applied for competitively, with grants worth up to £35,000 over one year or £70,000 over two years.
-In 2020 WFN introduced a new strand of Continuation Funding for nature-based solutions that will help secure a sustainable future for wildlife, ecosystems and people; nature-based solutions funding is worth up to £100,000 over two years.2021 winners
+Applications are invited annually and applied for competitively, with grants worth up to £100,000 over two years.
+In 2020 WFN introduced a new strand of Continuation Funding for nature-based solutions that will help secure a sustainable future for wildlife, ecosystems and people; nature-based solutions funding is worth up to £100,000 over two years.2022 winners

 The Whitley Gold Award

 Each year, we recognise a Whitley Award alumnus for their outstanding contribution to conservation.
 Whitley Gold Award winners are international advocates for biodiversity, pioneering large scale projects and acting as a mentor to new Whitley Award winners.
 Our most prestigious prize, the Whitley Gold Award is worth £100,000.2023 winner

 SETTING THE STANDARD FOR CONSERVATION AWARDS

 An early pioneer in the sector, WFN was one of the first charities to channel funding to locally-led projects in the Global South.
 We support courageous changemakers who are collaborating with communities in their home countries to benefit wildlife, landscapes and people.

 Our rigorous, and renowned, application process identifies inspiring individuals with staying power, who can combine the latest science with participatory action.
 We have earned our reputation by:

 - Using rigorous application screening involving an expert academic panel and international reference checks.